FrHassan/Assessing-DDD-based-Microservices-Architectures/README.md

  <img src="Assets/Images/NEuler Algorithm Result.PNG" width="70%">
 </p>

-**9)** When accessing Neo4j Browser, employ the _Cypher_ match query [[14]](https://neo4j.com/docs/cypher-manual/4.4/clauses/match/) to retrieve the desired results.
+**9)** When accessing _Neo4j Browser_, employ the _Cypher_ match query [[14]](https://neo4j.com/docs/cypher-manual/4.4/clauses/match/) to retrieve the desired results.
 Following that, you have the option to export the results in a format of your choice, typically CSV.

 <p align="center">